netspringit/base-docker/README.md

 ## Supported tags

 * latest (Alpine based)
-* Some version based tags can be available, please see tags section on Docker Hub
+* Some version based tags may be available, please see tags section on Docker Hub

 ## Examples